Flevy Management Insights Case Study

 For next steps, it is recommended to focus on further embedding the culture of continuous improvement across the organization.
 This includes regular review cycles of the Total Quality Management system, leveraging customer feedback more effectively to inform product development, and exploring additional technological advancements to streamline quality control processes.
 Additionally, expanding the scope of cross-functional teams to include more direct customer interaction roles could provide deeper insights into customer needs and further improve product quality and customer satisfaction.

-Source: Total Quality Management in Competitive Sports Apparel Sector, Flevy Management Insights, 2024
+Source: Total Quality Management for Sports Equipment Manufacturer in Competitive Market, Flevy Management Insights, 2024

 Flevy is the world's largest knowledge base of best practices.